scottyoon221/frontend-nanodegree-mobile-portfolio/README.md

 ### Optimization: pizza.html
 1. pizzeria.jpg file size reduction - The image should look good on Desktop or mobile, but anything beyond that is excessive.
-Since maximum is can stretch is 720 x 540 resolution, I've used GIMP graphic editing tool to resized it down to match the require resolution and remove metadata to further optimize it.
+Since the best viewable resolution on desktop is 720 x 540, I've used GIMP graphic editing tool to resized it to match the require resolution and remove metadata to further optimize it.

-1. uncss bootstrap-grid.css and style.css file: Since there are number of unused CSS rules, the unused part was removed by using grunt uncss.
+1. uncss bootstrap-grid.css and style.css file: Since there are number of unused CSS rules, the unused part was removed by grunt uncss.

 1. embed bootstrap, and embeded style.css: To reduce the number of client-server roundtrips, stylesheet was embeded.

 1. async embed javascript: while DOM is being constructed we can embed and asynchronously call part of main.js file to build anything below-the-fold content (pizzas menu) and load pizza on the background.

-1. folowing files was minified to reduce the file size:
+1. following files were minified to reduce the file size:
   * pizza.html
   * main.js
   * embeded bootstrap, embeded style.css, embeded part of main.js

 ### Optimization: main.js